Wings over the Mississippi

 There are another two viewing decks in the seven miles between Brownsville and Reno on Minnesota 26.

 When to go: The most activity is early in the morning and in late afternoon, when the sun is setting behind the deck, producing beautiful lighting for photographers, and the birds are flying overhead, heading for the river bottoms.

 Dress as warmly as possible; if you’re taking photos, bring mittens or gloves with open fingertips.

 Excursions: The Upper Mississippi River National Wildlife and Fish Refuge

-offers a Tundra Swan Watch bus tour out of Winona in mid-November.
+offers a Tundra Swan Watch bus tour out of Winona Nov.
+11 in 2017

 On-board interpreters answer questions and provide binoculars and spotting scopes.
 It's $25, including a box lunch.
 Reserve at 507-494-6238.